dy-chi/SQL-FinalProject-LHL/starting_with_data.md

 FROM
     cte_sales;

-Question 1: What is the average time a user spends on a page
+Question 1: What is the average time a user spends on a certain type of page

 SQL Queries:

-Answer:
+SELECT pagepathlevel1, AVG(time_on_page)

+FROM public.all_sessions
+GROUP BY pagepathlevel1
+ORDER BY avg DESC

+Answer: Most time is spend on the review order, payment and basket pages.

+"/revieworder.html"	"00:08:05.2"
+"/payment.html"	"00:07:55.769231"
+"/basket.html"	"00:06:58"